 Non-Indicative Name: The white cactus fish needed to save LeGrand.
 Lampshaded by the guy who gives it to you.

-Pet Interface: Arthur the Newfoundland is your canine companion in The Gold Bug, and an exceptionally intelligent one at that.
-Examples include using a hat as a makeshift nest for chicks, and figuring out that the detectives can use fireflies as a light source for a lantern.
+Pet Interface: Arthur the Newfoundland is your canine companion in this game, and an exceptionally intelligent one at that.
+Examples of his intellect include using a hat as a makeshift nest for chicks, and figuring out that the detectives can use fireflies as a light source for a lantern.

 Production Foreshadowing: The sound effects for hints and one of the music scores are both from the Maestro series that ERS Games produces.
 The game published after The Gold Bug was the third Maestro game, Music From the Void.